Induction hob reviews to save you time, effort and money

-Yes, they are easy to use and very efficient, with regard to speed and energy consumption, and more so than both gas and ceramic hobs. however, there are a few points that you should be aware of.
+Yes, Induction hobs are easy to use and very efficient with regard to speed and energy consumption, and more so than both gas and ceramic hobs. however, there are a few points that you should be aware of.

 Negatives include the installation (you will need a professional to install your induction hob, these hobs are not a plug-in and go).